-Whilst supervised physiotherapy is important, physiotherapists can only guide the rehabilitation, they cannot do the exercises for you.
+Whilst supervised physiotherapy is important, it should be remembered that physiotherapists can only guide the rehabilitation, they can not do the exercises for you.

 Good motivation and mental attitude is a key component to rapid recovery and you have a very important contribution to make to the success of your surgery.